Unbanned Bible Publications

 THE TRUTH ABOUT YOUTH DAY, JUNE 16, 1976

-I am not suggesting that police and Defence Force members did not transgress the law.
+I am not suggesting that police and Defence Force [SANDF] members never transgressed the law.
 Inexcusably as it was, many of them did, just as in every other country across the globe and in the new South Africa as well.
-However, the truth of Youth Day is that communist agitators were trying to make the whole country ungovernable by national civil disobedience, extreme violence, and machine gun attacks and bombings from without and within the country.
-The result was a State of Emergency [not martial law] that restricted movement and warranted constant policing, which could have turned the unrestrained riots of millions into countrywide massacres if police and SANDF forces were not commanded to exert extreme self-control and caution.
+However, the truth of Youth Day is that communist agitators were attempting to make the whole country ungovernable by countrywide civil disobedience, extreme violence, and machine gun attacks and bombings on mostly civilian targets from without and within the country.
+The result was a State of Emergency, (not martial law,) which restricted movement and warranted constant policing.
+If this were not implemented, the unrestrained riots of millions of people could have turned into countrywide anarchy, resulting in the massacre of thousands of innocent people.
+However, as any member of the police and SANDF forces will tell you, they were commanded to exert extreme self-control when dealing with the masses, and when agitators and terrorists were arrested.
+It is unacceptable that not everyone abided by this law, as history proved.

-This was also the backdrop to what happened in Soweto on June 16, 1976, and here, contrary to wild allegations, which are now smothering all truth, follows the documented account of what really happened there.
+This was the backdrop to what happened in Soweto on June 16, 1976, and here, contrary to wild allegations, follows the available documented accounts of what really happened there.

 Children Committing Such Unthinkable Mob Murder?

 It will always be our personal responsibility to seek and find the whole truth about any given situation before we make up our minds concerning truth and righteousness.
 Half a truth remains a whole lie.
-We must not be overcome by popular opinion and political propaganda, which have continually been telling their one-sided stories of that tragic day when riot police finally had to resort to the use of live ammunition in an attempt to save their lives and restore order to that South African township.
-Still, the outcome was and always will be heartrending and no one can dispute that.
+We must not be overcome by popular opinion and political propaganda, which have continually been giving their one-sided accounts of that tragic day when riot police finally had to resort to the use of live ammunition, most probably in an attempt to save their lives, and to restore order to that South African township.
+Still, what happened was and always will be heartrending and no one can dispute that.